Skip to content

 Example: 10,000 lent at 8% gross interest, 2% expected defaults, 1% platform fee = 5% net annual return.
 Over 5 years: 12,762.
 2,762 net gain on 10,000.
 Compare to S&P 500 at 7%: 14,026.
 P2P offers steady income but typically underperforms diversified equities long-term.

 P2P risks: not FSCS protected (no government bailout if platform fails).
 Liquidity limited (some platforms offer 'instant access' with secondary market discounts).
 Borrower defaults rise during recessions (Funding Circle losses 2020).
 Tax: interest counts as savings income (1,000 personal savings allowance).
-Innovative Finance tax-advantaged savings account wraps P2P tax-free up to tax-advantaged savings account limit.
+Innovative Finance tax-advantaged account wraps P2P tax-free up to tax-advantaged account limit.
 Overall: small allocation (5-10%) acceptable for income-focused investors, not core portfolio.

 A worked example